Crisis foster care

 - Very patient

-Emergency Fostering will best suit you if you can keep calm in sometimes, very stressful situations.
+Emergency Fostering will best suit you if you can keep calm in sometimes, very stressful, crisis situations.